 June 14 — Total revenue paid out to Apple’s third-party app developers passes $5 billion.
 Nokia laying off 10,000 people, closing three major facilities in Canada, Finland, and Germany, and warning of larger losses than last quarter’s.
 Microsoft charging its OEMs about $85 per tablet to run Windows RT.
 Microsoft buying Yammer for $1.2 billion.

 June 22 — HTC stops all sales of its phones in Brazil, due to its inability to turn a profit.

 June 26 — About 26,000 iPads purchased by San Diego school system.

-July 8 — HTC, a major Android phone manufacturer, experiences a 57% drop in its year-over-year quarterly profits.
+July 8 — HTC experiences a 57% drop in its year-over-year quarterly profits.
 Microsoft Internet Explorer’s share of all web browsing has very steadily declined over the past eight years from more than 80% to less than 17%.

-July 14 — Describing Microsoft as a “toxic stew of internal antagonism and warfare,” Vanity Fair dedicates nine pages to a scathing Kurt Eichenwald article on “Microsoft’s Lost Decade,” detailing Steve Ballmer’s horrible management policies, bad product decisions, and embarrassingly wrong predictions of Microsoft success.
+July 14 — Describing Microsoft as a “toxic stew of internal antagonism and warfare,” “heading down the path of self-immolating chaos,” Vanity Fair dedicates nine pages to a scathing Kurt Eichenwald article on “Microsoft’s Lost Decade,” detailing Steve Ballmer’s horrible management policies, bad product decisions, and embarrassingly wrong predictions of Microsoft success.